grscheller/scheller-linux-archive/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct was edited from the default boilerplate provided by GitHub, which itself is based on the
+This Code of Conduct was edited from the default boilerplate provided by GitHub, which itself is based on the [Contributor Covenant](http://contributor-covenant.org/) code of conduct, most likely version 2.0.
-[Contributor Covenant](http://contributor-covenant.org/)
-code of conduct.